Learn about computing and advanced testing solutions from VIAVI

 With hyperscale data centers furtively meeting the insatiable demand for memory, bandwidth, compute capabilities, storage and speed, Data Center Interconnect (DCI) has garnered increased recognition as a critical, gating element of the overall network topology.

 Transport pathways between data centers are subject to rapid expansion and reconfiguration.
 In this adaptive environment, the value of DCI throughput testing, network monitoring, remote fiber monitoring, and automated MPO connector testing are indisputable.

 VIAVI has established a commitment to performance and flexibility by delivering an advanced test portfolio that extends from the lab to the field.
-By partnering with cloud providers, internet service providers, and other hyperscale proprietors, VIAVI has stayed ahead of the challenging manufacturing, commissioning, certification, latency testing, and monitoring requirements that ensure flawless reliability and SLA support.
+By partnering with private and public cloud providers, internet service providers, and other hyperscale proprietors, VIAVI has stayed ahead of the challenging manufacturing, commissioning, data center certification, latency testing, and monitoring requirements that ensure flawless reliability and SLA support.

 With nearly 100 years of communications technology testing experience, VIAVI is uniquely qualified to work with standards bodies and operators alike to bridge the gap between interoperability and ongoing innovation.

 Data Center Interconnect - Getting the Most Out of 16 QAM